einzigartigerName/tyche/README.md

 Can't decide what to have for dinner?
 Let the god of destiny and fortune help you:
 ![Demo](./demo.gif)

-## Usage
+## Install
-Clone this repository, open in Android Studio and build or download pre-build apk from the realese page.
+Clone repo, open in [Android Studio](https://developer.android.com/studio/) and build.
+Or grab a pre-build apk from the release page.

 ### Credit
 Icons made by [Dimi Kazak](https://www.flaticon.com/authors/dimi-kazak) from [Flaticon](https://www.flaticon.com/)